 Organization is key to any successful primary bid, especially the adherence to important filing dates - the deadlines by which a candidate must submit the information a state requires to appear on its ballot.

-The suggested filing deadline to appear on the ballot in the Ohio primary was 4 p.m. today, and earlier this week there was questioning as to whether Newt Gingrich would be able to file the necessary signatures to qualify for the ballot by this afternoon’s deadline.
+The suggested filing deadline to appear on the ballot in the Ohio primary is 4 p.m. today, and there is speculation as to whether Newt Gingrich can file the necessary signatures to qualify for the ballot by this afternoon's deadline.

 Gingrich's campaign has received attention recently regarding its lack of organization.
 Last month the former speaker of the House missed the filing deadline for his name to appear on the Missouri primary ballot.
 Gingrich has since said that the skipped deadline was not a mistake but rather a calculated decision on the part of his campaign.